-Gift tax may be due in the Netherlands with respect to an acquisition of our ordinary shares by way of a gift by a holder of our ordinary shares who is resident or deemed to be resident of the Netherlands at the time of the gift.
+Gift tax may be due in the Netherlands with respect to an acquisition of the ADSs by way of a gift by a holder of the ADSs who is resident or deemed to be resident of the Netherlands at the time of the gift.

-Inheritance tax may be due in the Netherlands with respect to an acquisition or deemed acquisition of our ordinary shares by way of an inheritance or bequest on the death of a holder of our ordinary shares who is resident or deemed to be resident of the Netherlands, or by way of a gift within 180 days before his death by an individual who is resident or deemed to be resident in the Netherlands at the time of his death.
+Inheritance tax may be due in the Netherlands with respect to an acquisition or deemed acquisition of the ADSs by way of an inheritance or bequest on the death of a holder of the ADSs who is resident or deemed to be resident of the Netherlands, or by way of a gift within 180 days before his death by an individual who is resident or deemed to be resident in the Netherlands at the time of his death.